pratikgajjar/go-backend.how/content/posts/creating-content.md

 #### Talent

+Consider this as gift.
+No?

 "I'm not as talented as others, so I'll put in more effort to learn." — My university project partner on why he works so hard.
 He was right; he's doing very well now.

+> Nothing in this world can take the place of persistence.
+Talent will not; nothing is more common than unsuccessful men with talent.
+Genius will not; unrewarded genius is almost a proverb.
+Education will not; the world is full of educated derelicts.
+Persistence and determination alone are omnipotent.
+The slogan 'Press On!' has solved and always will solve the problems of the human race. ― Calvin Coolidge

 ## Why? {#why}